anbuselvidemo/Fixedwidthtocsv/README.md

 1. git clone the project
 2. cd Fixedwidthtocsv\src\cdparser
+3. RUN python Inputfile.py spec.json    #to generate a fixed width file
-3. RUN python csvconverter.py spec.json
+4. RUN python csvconverter.py spec.json
-4. A Sample fixedwidth file input.txt will be generated based on the provided spec.
+5. A Sample fixedwidth file input.txt will be generated based on the provided spec.
-5. The Fixedwidth file will be converted to csv and saved as result.csv.
+6. The Fixedwidth file will be converted to csv and saved as result.csv.

 # Steps for testing